jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 # Lab 3 — Memory Diagrams, Testing, and Debugging

-For this lab, you must use a termial.
+For this lab, you must use a terminal.
 Do not use IDEs for this lab.

 ## Checkpoint 1
 *estimate: 20-40 minutes*